 When an elderly or incapacitated person moves into a nursing home, you place a tremendous amount of trust in the facility and its staff.
-It is usually one of the most important and difficult choices you have ever faced.
-When you finally made that decision, you set out to find a residence that would provide a safe and nurturing environment.
-You trusted your loved one to the staff of that nursing home, knowing you would not be able to constantly monitor and ensure the level of care that was going to be provided in your absence.
+It can be one of the most important and difficult choices you have ever faced.
+When you make the decision to put a loved one in a nursing home, you set out to find a residence that will provide a safe and nurturing environment.
+You trusted your loved one to the staff of that nursing home, knowing you will not be able to constantly monitor and ensure the level of care that is going to be provided in your absence.

-When you learned that this trust was violated, and were told by a representative of the facility, “We just don’t know how it happened…” You felt betrayed and taken advantage of … and rightfully so.
-If your loved one was injured or dies due to improper treatment and neglect, that facility needs to take responsibility for its negligence.
+When you learn that this trust was violated, and are told by a representative of the facility “We just don’t know how it happened…”, you feel betrayed and taken advantage of.
+If your loved one is injured or dies due to improper treatment and neglect, that facility needs to take responsibility for its negligence.

 When nursing homes are understaffed and fail to follow standard regulations, residents are prone to preventable medical conditions, including:

 Bedsores – We hold nursing homes accountable for failing to rotate immobile residents every two hours, leading to serious infections that can cause sepsis and even wrongful death.